Lee Lozowick: Hohm community

-The Hohm community also incorporates elements of the work of George I. Gurdjieff into their philosophy, particularly "in the Western Bauls' speculations about the existence of soul and especially in their adoption of his chakra (energy center) system."
+Members of the Hohm community are lacto-vegetarian and must not consume alcohol or tobacco.
+The Hohm community also incorporates elements of the work of George I. Gurdjieff into their philosophy, particularly "in the Western Bauls' speculations about the existence of soul and especially in their adoption of his chakra system."

 As of 2006, total membership in the Hohm community was "not much more than a hundred," in part due to the desire of Lozowick to keep the number of disciples down to a number where he could remain on a first name basis with all of them.
 Hohm community members incorporate music into their spiritual practice, and a few are in blues and rock bands, first started by Lozowick, principally (at present) Shri, and The Denise Allen Band.

 During the last twenty years of his life, Lozowick had an enduring friendship and collaboration with the late spiritual teacher, Arnaud Desjardins, as well as with Robert Svoboda, and Llewellyn Vaughan-Lee.

-Lee Lozowick died of cancer on November 16, 2010, in Prescott, Arizona, after a long illness.
-His work is carried on by his disciples, including Purna Steinitz, who has his own "Trimurti Community" begun in 1998 in Bozeman, Montana, and Lalitha, in British Columbia.
+Lozowick died of cancer on November 16, 2010, in Prescott, Arizona, after a long illness.
+His work is carried on by his disciples, including Purna Steinitz, who has his own "Trimurti Community" begun in 1998 in Bozeman, Montana, and Lalitha, in Lumby, Canada.
 They are the only two who have "received permission to teach in his lineage."